 Introduction

 At the 10th JVET meeting (April 10–20, 2018, San Diego, US), JVET defined the first draft of Versatile Video Coding (VVC) and the VVC Test Model 1 (VTM1) encoding method.
 It was decided to include a quadtree with nested multi-type tree using binary and ternary splits coding block structure as the initial new coding feature of VVC.
 Draft reference software to implement the VTM1 encoding method (and the draft VVC decoding process) has also been developed.
 At the 11th meeting (10–18 July, 2018, Ljubljana, SI), the Versatile Video Coding (VVC) working draft 2 and the VVC Test Model 2 (VTM2) algorithm description and encoding method were established with the inclusion of a group of new coding features as well as some of HEVC coding elements.
-At the 12th meeting (3–12 October, 2018, Macao, CN), the Versatile Video Coding (VVC) working draft 3 and the VVC Test Model 3 (VTM3) algorithm description and encoding method were established with the inclusion of additional coding tools.
+At the 12th meeting (3–12 October, 2018, Macao, CN), the Versatile Video Coding (VVC) working draft 3 and the VVC Test Model 3 (VTM3) algorithm description and encoding method were established with the inclusion of additional coding tools that improves the coding performance.
+At the 13th meeting ((9–18 January 2019, Marrakech, MA), the Versatile Video Coding (VVC) working draft 4 and the VVC Test Model 4 (VTM4) algorithm description and encoding method were established with the inclusion of few more coding tools.

 Scope